Steve Levy: ESPN (1993–present)

 Levy has been with ESPN since August 1, 1993.

 At ESPN, he usually works on SportsCenter, and has hosted the late night edition on Monday night during the NFL season, following Monday Night Football.
 He covered NHL regular season and playoff games before the network lost the rights to televise the league's games.
 He also previously covered the network's college football coverage for four seasons, 1999–2002, returning to this role in 2016.
 He also served as a fill-in play-by-play commentator for Wednesday Night Baseball.
 He served as ESPN's lead play-by-play announcer for the XFL in 2020.

-He is known for infamously using the phrase "bulging dick" instead of "bulging disc" on an episode of SportsCenter.

 National Hockey League

 Levy is a prolific and well-known NHL broadcaster.
-He has earned the nickname "Mr. Extra Period" for having called three of the longest televised games in NHL history, all of which have been playoff games: a 1996 game between the Pittsburgh Penguins and the Washington Capitals that went four overtimes; a 2000 contest that also featured the Penguins, this time playing the Philadelphia Flyers, which went five overtimes; and a 2003 matchup between the Mighty Ducks of Anaheim and the Dallas Stars, which also went five overtimes, and lasted six hours.
+He has earned the nickname "Mr. Extra Period" for having called three of the longest televised games in NHL history, all of which have been playoff games, two of which he teamed up with Darren Pang: a 1996 game between the Pittsburgh Penguins and the Washington Capitals that went four overtimes; a 2000 contest that also featured the Penguins, this time playing the Philadelphia Flyers, which went five overtimes; and a 2003 matchup between the Mighty Ducks of Anaheim and the Dallas Stars, which also went five overtimes, and lasted six hours.
 The only two games to go longer took place before the era of television.

 Monday Night Football

-In 2019, Levy called one of ESPN's Monday Night Football matchups in week 1 alongside his broadcast partner Brian Griese.
-The following year, Levy was named to the primary Monday Night Football crew along with Griese and Louis Riddick, which lasted until the hiring of Joe Buck and Troy Aikman in 2022.
-Levy will continue calling NFL for ESPN on the #2 team.
-He will be paired with Louis Riddick and Dan Orlovsky.
+In 2019, Levy called one of ESPN's Monday Night Football matchups in week 1 alongside his broadcast partners Brian Griese and Louis Riddick.
+The following year, the trio were named to the lead Monday Night Football crew, which lasted until the hiring of Joe Buck and Troy Aikman in 2022.
+Levy was paired with Riddick and Dan Orlovsky as MNF's second announcing crew when the NFL announced two MNF games beginning in 2022, before being replaced by Chris Fowler the next year.

 Other appearances

 Levy has appeared in a print advertisement for Swiss watchmaker Raymond Weil.
-He appeared as himself in Home Improvement and a pair of 2005 films, covering the Boston Red Sox in spring training in Fever Pitch, and the Special Olympics in The Ringer.
+He appeared as himself in a pair of 2005 films, covering the Boston Red Sox in spring training in Fever Pitch, and the Special Olympics in The Ringer.
 He also appeared in The Game Plan, released in 2007 and Parental Guidance, released in 2012.
 Levy performed a cameo role in the interactive video for the Bob Dylan classic "Like A Rolling Stone".

-Levy and Barry Melrose did play-by-play for the 2016 edition of the World Cup of Hockey on ESPN.
+Levy, Pang, and Barry Melrose called the 2016 World Cup of Hockey on ESPN.
+Levy performed as a play-by-play commentator for the Puppy Bowl in 2021.